lawrennd/talks/_policy/mind-the-gap-briding-innovations-supply-and-demand-in-the-ai-era.md

 \notes{**Challenge**: Academic innovations often struggle to connect with and address industry needs effectively.

 The Industry Engagement initiative develops meaningful industrial partnerships through collaboration with the Strategic Partnerships Office, helping translate research into real-world solutions.
-The planned sciencepreneurship initiative aims to create a structured pathway from academic research to entrepreneurial ventures, helping ensure that innovations can effectively reach and benefit society.}
+The planned sciencepreneurship initiative aims to create a structured pathway from academic research to entrepreneurial ventures, helping ensure that innovations can effectively reach and benefit society.}}

 \section{Innovation Economy Conclusion}